kamalasaurus/.com/README.md

 # .com

 Code for my personal site [kamalasaurus.com](kamalasaurus.com) .
-The restrictive license is to discourage duplication of whatever personal information lies therein.
+The restrictive license is to discourage duplication of whatever personal information lies herein.

 # LICENSE